2014 Sikkim Legislative Assembly election

 The election was held on 12 April 2014 for 9th assembly of Sikkim, the northeastern state of India.
 It elected 32 members of Sikkim Legislative Assembly.

 Background

-Pawan Chamling led SDF had already formed the previous four governments in Sikkim having first formed the government after the 1994 election, when they won 19 seats within a year of the party being formed, and then again after the 1999 election, when they increased their tally to 24 seats.
+Pawan Chamling-led SDF had already formed the previous four governments in Sikkim having first formed the government after the 1994 election, when they won 19 seats within a year of the party being formed, and then again after the 1999 election, when they increased their tally to 24 seats.
 Chamling's third term began on 21 May 2004 after increasing his tally to 31.

-In the 2009 Sikkim Legislative Assembly election, the SDF had a clean-sweep winning all 32 seats in the state assembly and Chamling sworn in as a Chief Minister fourth times on 20 May 2009.
-SDF is contesting for the fifth consecutive term.
+In the 2009 Sikkim Legislative Assembly election, the SDF had a clean-sweep winning all 32 seats in the state assembly and Chamling was sworn in as a Chief Minister fourth times on 20 May 2009.
+SDF was contesting for the fifth consecutive term.

 Campaign and issues

 The Buddhist minority demanded Karmapa to contest from Rumtek monastery.
 Nepali community in Sikkim demanded tribal status.

 Sikkim Krantikari Morcha (SKM) was formed by Prem Singh Tamang in February 2013.
 Prem Singh Tamang alias P S Golay left Chamling's SDF in September 2014 and joined SKM.
 SKM contested from all 32 seats.